open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 /* ... */

 function doWork(parent) {
   // Start another span.
-In this example, the main method already started a
+In this example, the main function already started a
   // span, so that'll be the parent span, and this will be a child span. const ctx = opentelemetry.trace.setSpan(opentelemetry.context.active(), parent);
   const span = tracer.startSpan('doWork', undefined, ctx);